 Obsessive-Compulsive Disorder (OCD) can also be referred to as Obsessive-Compulsive Spectrum Disorder, as several varying disorders are encompassed in the OCD classification.

 The obsessive–compulsive spectrum is a model of medical classification where various psychiatric, neurological and/or medical conditions are described as existing on a spectrum of conditions related to OCD.
-OCD is usually considered a lifelong disorder and can have mild to moderate symptoms or be so severe and time-consuming that it becomes disabling
+OCD is usually considered a lifelong disorder and can be mild to moderate, or be so severe and time-consuming that it becomes disabling

 Obsessive-Compulsive Spectrum Disorder (OCSD) can include different severities of other disorders, such as Body dysmorphic disorder, Hypochondriasis, Tic disorders, Trichotillomania (hair pulling disorder), Hoarding Disorder, and Excoriation (skin-picking) disorder.